Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Introduction

 \section{Introduction}

 Using ultrafast lasers to access all the intrinsic interaction timescales of correlated quantum materials opens a new window on fundamental processes in nonequilibrium many-body physics.
 Coherent light sources developed to combine ultrafast time structure and high intensity at the appropriate terahertz (THz) or infrared (IR) frequencies \cite{Salen19,Nicoletti16} have been used in complex condensed matter to enhance superconductivity \cite{Mitrano16}, drive metal-insulator transitions \cite{Caviglia12}, manipulate multiferroic order \cite{Kubacka14}, and ``Floquet engineer'' the electronic band structure \cite{Oka19}.
-This type of dynamical driving, in which the equilibrium (static) properties of an unconventional quantum state remain largely unaltered, has the potential to reveal a number of previously hidden phenomena.
+This type of dynamical driving, by which different and unconventional static and dynamic properties are conferred on a quantum state, has the potential to reveal many previously hidden or unknown phenomena \cite{Basov17,tkcgis21}.

 In ultrafast magnetism, the magnetic field of a light pulse can drive precessional spin dynamics and spin waves in ordered antiferromagnets \cite{Vicario13,Kampfrath11}, while the electric field can modify the magnetic interactions \cite{Mikhaylovskiy15}.
 Strong lattice excitations have been used to melt magnetic order \cite{Foerst15} and to induce spin waves through an effective magnetic field \cite{Nova17}.
-The concept of magnetophononics, the modulation of magnetic exchange interactions by ultrafast coherent lattice displacements, has been discussed theoretically \cite{Fechner18}, and resonant phononic effects observed in ordered magnetic materials have been ascribed in part to the exchange interactions \cite{Afanasiev21} or fully to crystal-field effects \cite{Disa20}.
-While the ultrafast manipulation of ordered phases is developing towards applications in spintronics, the situation in quantum magnets that lack any magnetic order remains largely unexplored.
+The concept of magnetophononics, defined as the resonant modulation of magnetic (super)exchange interactions by ultrafast coherent lattice displacements, has to date been discussed only in theory \cite{Fechner18}.
+Although phononic effects observed in ordered magnetic materials have been ascribed in part to exchange interactions \cite{Afanasiev21} or fully to crystal-field effects \cite{Disa20}, they remain some orders of magnitude slower than the driving phonons.
+While the ultrafast manipulation of magnetically ordered phases is developing towards applications in spintronics \cite{kkr10,Nemec18}, the situation in quantum magnets that lack any magnetic order remains largely unexplored.